marcon29/rails-archery-score-tracker/notes.md

 # Next to do
-    - build Set model (phase 1)
+    - build RoundSet model (phase 1)
         - build enough to make all associations with reference models work
         - will build the rest in conjunction with other models

-    - set up associations between Set, Target, ArcherCategory, and DistanceTarget
+    - set up associations between RoundSet, Target, ArcherCategory, and DistanceTarget
         - probably need to uncomment running pre_load_set in Target, ArcherCategory specs

     - build Archer model